aimms/how-to/Articles/535/535-waiting-for-sub-jobs-to-complete.rst

 This article presents and discusses an example, whereby one control job manages several sub jobs.
 In addition, results are presented in the client session when all jobs are finished.

+This article focuses on illustrating:

+*   Submitting sub jobs, whereby delegationOverride is used,

+*   waiting on the completion of sub jobs using the procedure ``pro::messaging::WaitForMessages``, and

+*   customizing completion callback procedures.

 The running example
 ^^^^^^^^^^^^^^^^^^^^^^^^